Please let us know if you have issues with any of these databases. Call us at 717-560-6441 or email firstname.lastname@example.org

 NewsBank consolidates current and archived information from thousands of newspaper titles, as well as newswires, web editions, blogs, videos, broadcast transcripts, business journals, periodicals, government documents and other publications.
 Using these online resources, researchers in libraries around the world can easily explore tens of millions of current and archived news articles and obituaries in order to pinpoint information from primary sources at the local, state, regional, national and international levels.

-Browse, borrow, and enjoy titles from the Library System of Lancaster County digital collection.
+Browse, borrow, and enjoy eBook and eAudiobook titles from the Library System of Lancaster County digital collection.
+Online users can use OverDrive and mobile users can check out the Libby app.
+MTPL patrons have access to additional exclusive titles.

 | Pennsylvania CareerLink